 Phosphorus assists in converting the sun’s energy and other elements, such as nitrogen, into usable food for lawns.
 Phosphorous also makes lawns more vigorous.

 Potassium (K): At least 6% (9% is ideal)

 Potassium encourages winter hardiness, especially in warm-season grasses that go into winter dormancy.
 Potassium encourages good water uptake and strong cell and root formation that helps grass survive winter temperatures.

 Trace elements are a bonus but worth looking for as well.
 They are kind of like a multi-vitamin for your lawn!
 The fertiliser we recommend for Autumn is Paul Munn’s Emerald Green.
-It has exactly the right analysis you are looking for for Autumn fertilising and, applied at the right time will help your lawn to hold better winter colour and stand up to the rigours of winter temperature extremes.
+It has exactly the right analysis you are looking for for Autumn fertilising and, applied at the right time will help your lawn to hold better winter colour and stand up to the rigours of winter.

 Emerald green fertiliserBy: Susan Patterson on 25 April 2018Is emerald green ok for buffalo and sir Walter?
 Thank you Susan Patterson

 Hi Susan, Yes - Emerald Green is an excellent autumn fertiliser for buffalo lawns like Sir Walter.
 Its high potassium level will give your lawn an extra level of hardiness and colour retention over winter.